Veriqloud/ubqc_squidasm/README.md

 - Characteristic to SquidASM.
 File for simulation control: Yields the possibility to run the simulation N times and infer about the statistical likelyhood of success.
 Configure this file to change the number of runs as well as the output.

 ## 3. Running the simulation
 Functioning versions of SquidASM [4] and NetQASM [5] on the user's side are required to run the simulation.
 To run the simulation, head to the directory in which the files are deposited.
-Using the consol, $\texttt{python run_ubqc.py}$ can be used to run the simulation given the current settings provided in run_ubqc.py.
+Using the consol, python run\_ubqc.py can be used to run the simulation given the current settings provided in run_ubqc.py.
 Possible arguments include:
 - $\texttt{- l}$ for enabling and disabling the logging
 - $\texttt{- c \{ CIRCUIT \} }$ for choosing a circuit from circuits_qasm.py.
 Note that enumeration starts from zero.
 - $\texttt{- d}$ to enable or disable the drawing of the circuit